kingargyle/androidtv-Leanback/README.md

 * Android SDK v17 leanback support library
 * Android SDK v7 recyclerview library

+The MAVEN version will bring in the dependencies as necessary.
+You will need to have deployed the APKLibs by running items from the adt-leanback-support project.
+This builds the necessary Apklibs, that are needed and also allows you to use the project in eclipse.

 ## Setup Instructions
 * Compile and deploy to your Android TV device.